octo-technology/OpenTezos/docs/baking/cli-baker.md

 ### Baker

-The baker is a *daemon* that, once connected to an account, computes the baking rights for that account, collects transactions from the mempool, and bakes a block.
+The baker is a *daemon* that, once connected to an account, computes the baking rights for that account, collects transactions from the *mempool*, and bakes a block.
 Note that the baker is the only program that needs *direct access* to the node data directory for performance reasons.

+> A daemon is a computer program that runs as a background process.

 > The mempool is made of all transactions that have been submitted for inclusion in the chain but have not yet been included in a block by a baker.